 What else?
 Stay tuned, you will discover more very soon.

-We wish to thank our colleagues from the Capacity Building Department, notably Barbara Alessandrini, Sonia Fèvre and Maud Carron for writing this article for the OIE In-house Times.
+We wish to thank our colleagues from the Capacity Building Department and the PVS team, notably Barbara Alessandrini, Sonia Fèvre and Maud Carron for writing this article for the OIE In-house Times.

 ■ OIE In-house Times - March 2021